KMWE-Toolmanagers/Signatures/README.md

 - The user can now use the signature to send e-mails

 >[!Note]
->The signature will not be immediatly available in de outlook app.
+>The signature will not be immediately available in de outlook app.
 >Close the application and start it back up again if the synchronisation takes longer then 30min.